What If You Chose Investing 1000 Dollars in 2025?

 Dogecoin

-Dogecoin is a highly speculative cryptocurrency that relies heavily on market sentiment and media influence.
+Dogecoin is a highly speculative cryptocurrency that relies heavily on market sentiment and media attention rather than strong technical fundamentals.
 It started 2025 at $0.3243 and closed at $0.1173.

-This resulted in the largest loss in this simulation, with investing 1000 dollars dropping to around $362, a decline of about -64%.
+This resulted in the largest loss in this simulation, with investing 1000 dollars dropping to around $362, a decline of approximately -64%.

 Results of Investing 1000 Dollars in Cryptocurrencies (2025)